Children and Television: Lessons from Sesame Street: Synopsis

 Gerald Lesser used this quote to begin the second section of Children and Television.
 He introduced many of his sections and chapters with pertinent quotes.

 Lesser opens the section on "Planning" by relating how many of the cast and crew were recruited: executive producer David Connell, producer Sam Gibbon, head writer Jon Stone, producer and writer Matt Robinson, Jim Henson, composer Joe Raposo, and actors Loretta Long, Bob McGrath, and Will Lee.
-Lesser also recounts the process of hiring head researcher Edward L. Palmer and those involved with community outreach.
+Lesser also recounts the process of hiring head researcher Edward L. Palmer and those involved in community outreach.
 The producers of the new show spent eighteen months planning, something that was unprecedented in children's television.
 Lesser extensively describes the series of curriculum seminars that took place at Harvard University and in New York City in the summer of 1968.

 These chapters outline the philosophy behind Sesame Street.
 The show's creators made assumptions about teaching and held the unconventional view that learning can be unintentional and enjoyable.
 Finally, they decided that although Sesame Street was set in an urban setting, they would avoid depicting more negativity than what was already present in the child's environment.
 Lesser states, "With all its raucousness and slapstick humor, Sesame Street became a sweet show, and its staff maintains that there is nothing wrong in that".

 The researchers developed a "Writer's Notebook" for the show's writers and producers to serve as a bridge between curriculum goals and script development.
-Lesser connects the show's production techniques—including the use of music, humor (especially slapstick humor), and animation—with educational goals.
+Lesser connects the show's production techniques—including music, humor (especially slapstick comedy), and animation—to its educational goals.
 Lesser emphasizes the importance of characters, both human and Muppet, to sustain children's attention.
 According to Lesser, Sesame Street combines four elements to sustain attention: Muppets, the cast of live adults and children on the set, animation, and live-action film.

-According to Lesser, before the creation of Sesame Street, children's reactions to educational television was ignored; this marked the first time that they were studied to evaluate and improve the show's content and efficacy.
-Lesser reports that approximately 10-15 percent of the CTW's initial two-year budget of $8 million was spent on research.
+According to Lesser, before the creation of Sesame Street, children's reactions to educational television were ignored; this marked the first time that they were studied to evaluate and improve the show's content and efficacy.
+Lesser reports that approximately 10-15 percent of the CTW's initial two-year $8 million budget was spent on research.
 He relates the priorities for pre-production research, which he called "summative evaluation".
-Using outside research groups like the Educational Testing Service (ETS), the Workshop wanted to ascertain if watching the show made any difference.
-They were particularly interested in comparing the show's effect on children from different socio-economic groups, and if viewing conditions affected its effectiveness.
+Using external research groups such as the Educational Testing Service (ETS), the Workshop wanted to determine whether watching the show made any difference.
+They were particularly interested in comparing the show's effect on children from different socio-economic groups and whether viewing conditions affected its effectiveness.